Alex Macdonald, Principal

 Thanks a Bunch!!!

 Edison would like to thank the Assistance League of the East Valley for their support of our families with clothing and shoe needs this school year.
+The organization hosted 30 students and their families last week at the Gilbert and Southern Target to allow them to shop.
+Students loved the new items they were able to select.

 Edison students were the lucky recipients of school supply donations from the Mesa First Church of the Nazarene.
 Pastor David Caudle leads the local congregation .